-Dr Andrew King is a senior lecturer in the Biomedical Engineering department at King’s College London (KCL).
+Dr Andrew King is a Reader in Medical Image Analysis in the Biomedical Engineering department at King’s College London (KCL).
 Dr King received a PhD degree in Computer Science from Warwick University in 1997 under the supervision of Professor Roland Wilson.
 From 2001-2005 he worked as an Assistant Professor in the Computer Science department at Mekelle University in Northern Ethiopia.
 Since 2006 he has worked in the Biomedical Engineering department at King’s College London, focusing on image analysis and machine learning in medical imaging, with a specific emphasis on the challenges and opportunities of repetitive motion.

 Dr James Clough received his MSci in Theoretical Physics from Imperial College London in 2013.
 Staying at Imperial, in 2017 he completed his PhD in Physics under the supervision of Dr Tim Evans and Prof Kim Christensen at the Centre for Complexity Science.
 His research focused on networks and on embedding graphs in geometric spaces, and in particular, Lorentzian spacetime.
 He is now a postdoctoral researcher in the MMAG working with Dr Andrew King.
 His current research interests include non-linear dimensionality reduction and manifold alignment techniques, and the development and application of other machine learning techniques to medical imaging.